Cloud-SPAN/03genomics/_episodes/01-quality-control.md

 use `scp`, which we learned yesterday in the Shell Genomics lesson.

 First we
-will make a new directory on our computer to store the HTML files we're transferring.
-Let's put it on our desktop for now.
-Open a new tab in your terminal program (you can use the pull down menu at the top of your screen or the Cmd+t keyboard shortcut) and type:
+will make a new directory on our local computer to store the HTML files we're transferring.
+Launch another Git Bash or Terminal from the cloudspan folder and type:

 ~~~
-$ mkdir -p ~/Desktop/fastqc_html
+$ mkdir fastqc_html
 ~~~
 {: .bash}